codemeasandwich/hyper-element/README.md

 **⚠ To support dynamic attributes on custom elements YOU MUST USE `customElements.define` which requires native ES6 support!
 Use the native source `/source/hyperElement.js` NOT `/source/bundle.js`**

-This is what allows for the passing any dynamic attractions from parent to child custom element!
+This is what allows for the passing any dynamic attributes from parent to child custom element!
 You can also pass a `function` to a child element(that extends hyperElement).

 **Example:**